shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 When you make your own creature deck, here are the rules it must follow:

--   The total point cost of creatures in it must be 100 or less.
+-   The point cost total of creatures in the deck must be 100 or less.
 The point cost is displayed on the bottom right corner of each creature.
 -   You may have any number of copies of a creature
 -   At least one creature in the deck must be named.
 A named creature is one that has a name written in its pet name field
 -   That’s it